uroybd/topobon/src/site/notes/Entities/Literature/V for Vendetta/Characters/V.md

 V is a survivor of the [[Entities/Literature/V for Vendetta/Places/Larkhill\|Larkhill]].
 He was injected with the *Batch 5* by [[Entities/Literature/V for Vendetta/Characters/Delia Surridge\|Delia Surridge]] which endowed him with some superhuman abilities.

 ## Characteristics
 V puts *freedom* over *law and justice*.
-In his monologue in **Issue 02**, before destroying the sculpture of justice, he eloquently expounded his view on this matter.
+In his monologue in **Volume 02**, before destroying the sculpture of justice, he eloquently expounded his view on this matter.
 { #e1c563}